Learn about sensitivity labels

 Extend sensitivity labels to third-party apps and services.
 Using the Microsoft Information Protection SDK, third-party apps can read sensitivity labels and apply protection settings.

 Classify content without using any protection settings.
-You can also simply assign a classification to content (like a sticker) that persists and roams with the content as it's used and shared.
-You can use this classification to generate usage reports and see activity data for your sensitive content.
+You can also simply assign a label as a result of classifying the content.
+This provides users with a visual mapping of classification to your organization's label names, and can use the labels to generate usage reports and see activity data for your sensitive content.
 Based on this information, you can always choose to apply protection settings later.

 In all these cases, sensitivity labels in Microsoft 365 can help you take the right actions on the right content.
 With sensitivity labels, you can classify data across your organization, and enforce protection settings based on that classification.